yuvasrii-21/Network-Projects/Network Traffic Monitoring and Packet Analysis/README.md

     ├── TCP.png
     ├── ICMP.png
     ├── HTTP.png
+    ├── HTTPS.png
-    └── HTTPS.png
+    └── SSH.png
 ```

-## Note
+---

+# Security & Privacy Note

-Packet captures can contain sensitive information such as IP addresses, hostnames, usernames, and other network details.
+Packet captures can contain sensitive information such as:

+* IP addresses
+* MAC addresses
+* Hostnames
+* Usernames
+* DNS queries
+* Network infrastructure details
+* Unencrypted application data

 Only upload packet captures that are safe to share publicly.

+For a public GitHub repository, **screenshots are generally safer than uploading raw `.pcapng` files**, especially if the captures contain traffic from your personal or college network.

+Before publishing captures, review them in Wireshark and remove or avoid any sensitive information.

+---

-## Author
+# Author

 **Yuvasri**